-2,243,000 American Depositary Shares
+American Depositary Shares

-Representing 2,243,000 Class A Ordinary Shares
+Representing Class A Ordinary Shares

 This is a public offering of American depositary shares, or ADSs, representing Class A ordinary shares of Burning Rock Biotech Limited.
 We are not selling any ADSs.
-The selling shareholders identified in this prospectus are selling 2,243,000 ADSs.
+The selling shareholders identified in this prospectus are selling ADSs.
 Each ADS represents one Class A ordinary share, par value US\$0.0002 per share.
 We will not receive any proceeds from the sale of ADSs by the selling shareholders.

 Our ADSs are listed on the NASDAQ Global Market, or NASDAQ, under the symbol "BNR."
-On December 3, 2020, the closing trading price for our ADSs, as reported on NASDAQ, was US\$26.04 per ADS.
+On as reported on NASDAQ, was US\$ per ADS.